servo/book/src/contributing/testing.md

     ./mach test-wpt --manifest-update SKIP_TESTS

-## Running Devtools Tests
+## Running DevTools Tests

-The simplest way to run the Devtools tests in Servo is `./mach test-devtools` from the root directory.
+The simplest way to run the DevTools tests in Servo is `./mach test-devtools` from the root directory.
-This will run all tests defined in `devtools_tests.py`.
-All Devtools-related test files exist in `python/servo/devtools_tests`.
+This will run all tests defined in `devtools_tests/test_*.py`.
+All DevTools-related test files exist in `python/servo/devtools_tests`.

 ## Alternatives to running web platform tests